-Flea Market Dilemma: Did I Cross the Line by Buying Abandoned Vintage Lamp?
+Flea Market Dilemma: Did I Cross the Line by Buying an Abandoned Vintage Lamp?

 Original Post

-While admiring it, I overheard a guy loudly googling its value.
-It seemed he found out it was valuable.
+While admiring it, I overheard a guy loudly Googling its value.
+It seemed he discovered that it was valuable.

 As I was contemplating buying it, the guy suddenly walked off, leaving the lamp behind.
 I took it as a sign and purchased it.